jaypipes/gdt/README.md

 ```

 The above Ginkgo Golang test code obscures what is being tested.
 Compare the
-above with how `gdt` would allow the test author to validate the same
+above with how `gdt` would allow the test author to describe the same
 assertions (`examples/books/tests/failures.yaml`):

 ```yaml